bishopb/laravel-forums/README.md

 Connect Vanilla to Laravel: `php artisan forum:connect`

 Navigate to the `/forum` route.
 You should see an error, because Vanilla doesn't yet know about your users.
 The last step is to decide and implement how your users map to Vanilla.
-See the next section, Usage.
+Read on.

 ## Mapping application users to forum users
 Your application has Users.
 So does Vanilla.
 The two user sets are compatible, but probably not a one-to-one mapping.
 Consequently, you'll need to explicitly define how the two map.